MaRDI4NFDI/open-interfaces/docs/source/overview.md

                 solver.py
 ```

+## Configuration files
-where a configuration file might look like
+Configuration file might look like

 ```
-PREFIX/lib/oif_impl/python_dispatch.so  # What dispatch library to load, in this cas Python super_qeq_solver.solver  # What module should be used in Python for actual function invokation
+PREFIX/lib/oif_impl/python_dispatch.so
+super_qeq_solver.solver solve
 ```

+where the first line specifies the dispatch library for the language
+of the requested implementation.
+Second line specifies information that must be passed to this language
+dispatch library so that it can do the actual function call.

+For example, for Python it can be dot-separated path to the module
+and, whitespace separated, the function to invoke.

+For C, it can be the path to the shared library to load and the name
+of the actual function to call.

+## Other technical details

 The questions of how shared libraries will be discovered by the linker,
 how Python modules are discovered, are left now unspecified.